On Systematic Performance of 3-D Holographic MIMO: Clarke, Kronecker, and 3GPP Models: Conclusion

 \section{Conclusion}

 This paper has presented a systematic evaluation of 3-D holographic MIMO arrays under Clarke, Kronecker, and 3GPP channel models, offering a unified perspective from idealized theory to realistic deployment.
 The results demonstrate that volumetric array configurations significantly enlarge the effective degrees of freedom and mitigate the degradation caused by mutual coupling when the aperture is fixed.
 Compared with planar baselines, 3-D arrays achieve narrower beamwidths, higher radiation efficiency, and consistent capacity improvements across diverse propagation environments.
-In 3GPP urban macro scenarios, capacity gains of nearly 20\% are achieved under dense user conditions, confirming the robustness and scalability of volumetric designs.
+In 3GPP urban macro scenarios, capacity gains of nearly 20\% are achieved by the proposed 3-D arrays compared to conventional 2-D planar arrays under the same element spacing and aperture size, confirming the robustness and scalability of volumetric designs.
 These findings bridge electromagnetic modeling and system-level evaluation, providing design guidelines for next-generation base station arrays in 6G systems.